Welcome to the Bourton Browser website

 Distribution Roles

 Distribution of the Browser is divided into North and South Village areas.
-David Tebbutt is the Distribution Manager giving the village a central contact point.
-Myra Ford is the Northern Distributor, the Southern Distribution is shared between Ernie and Karen Rumsey and David and Jenny Stanfield.
+Myra Ford is the Northern Distributor, the Southern Distribution is Margaret Hollamby.
 The distributors deliver batches of Browsers to the Street Delivers in their part of the village.

 Street Deliverers